Advertisement

 Unexplained aches and pains

 Pain is usually your body's way of signaling a problem, but the cause of the issue isn't always clear.
-Maybe you overdid it at the gym or strained a back muscle lifting a heavy box.
+Maybe you overdid it playing basketball or strained a back muscle lifting a heavy box.
 But if the ache doesn't go away after attempting treatment, it might signal something more serious.

-Persistent pain should be reported to a HCP, who can determine if you need further evaluation.
+Persistent pain should be reported to an HCP, who can determine if you need further evaluation.
 Chronic pain could indicate:

 • A brain tumor, which may be associated with headaches